-Simone Cheng, Acas policy adviser
+Simone Cheng, Acas senior policy adviser

-Simone Cheng is a policy adviser at Acas.
+Simone Cheng is a senior policy adviser at Acas.
 She is part of a team responsible for informing the future strategic direction of Acas and influencing the wider debate on the value of employment relations.

 In this 24/7 connected world, it's rare that a day goes by where we don't hear about work-life balance, or perhaps more accurately, the lack thereof.
 It's something that most workers seem to be striving for.
 In fact, a YouGov poll commissioned by Acas (PDF, 10 pages, 310KB) found that the most important issue in people's working lives this year is balancing work and home life.